ankushshah89/wave/README.md

 Wave is an algorithm to find the blocking flow in a network.
 The complexity of algorithm is O(n^2), which is same as MPM or Karzanov's algorithm.
 But this, wave algorithm, is very easy to understand and simple to implement.

-More details can be found at http://dl.acm.org/citation.cfm?id=2308840
+More details can be found at http://dl.acm.org/citation.cfm?id=2308840.
+For quick overview, check the "Presentation.pdf"

 Testcases have the following format